Please note that this page contains affiliate links, this means I may earn a commission if you use them. I only recommend links that I use and trust.

 We only booked our flights through the agent as we are still working out what we are going to be doing while over there.

 I’ve been reading about the ‘Etihad Experience’ and it sounds fantastic, and so it should be considering they have scored an industry gong for “world’s leading airline” six years running.
-If you are interested, you can read a full review of an Etihad economy flight experience here.
-I will be writing up my own review in July after our flight!
-But until then this one is great.
+If you are interested, you can read my full review of our Etihad economy flight experience here.

 If you haven’t flown Etihad before and want to give it a go you should definitely check out some of the deals they currently have going.